zeeshan457/Stocks_Application/README.md

          Clear and proffesional display to view stock quotes.

-An application to display different stocks & cryptos
+An application to display different stocks & cryptos (Yahoo Finance API)

 The application will have different packages for front end and back end, this will allow the application to have clear seperation and uses.